ucldc/ucldc-docs/docs/registry/stats.md

 ##How to set up stats
 In order to collect usage statistics, the UCLDC Collection Administrator or other designated staff member at your institution will need to complete 4 steps.

+1. Create a new Google Analytics property for Calisphere BETA
+2. Provie CDL with your property's tracker ID
+3. Tell us which institutions should have the tracker ID applied
+4. Create "custom dimensions" for collections and institutions

+These steps are described in more detail below.

 ###1.
 Create a new Google Analytics "property" for Calisphere BETA

 A new property in Google Analytics correlates to a new report.
 We highly recommend that you "start fresh" and create a new property for Calisphere BETA, so your stats on your content in Calisphere BETA are separate from your stats on other sites.
 To learn how to set up a new property, [read the instructions here.](https://support.google.com/analytics/answer/1042508?hl=en&vid=1-635768324944661236-1858192804) Note that you will automatically create a new property if you choose to create a whole separate account.